 Living under the Ewers' roof in 1940 were daughters Lula Mae (age 15), Marjorie (13) and Erma (11).

 By March 1941, at the death of Lulu's father, they lived in Findlay at 1414 Bank Street.
-Deeply depressed later that summer by her life's circumstances -- the death of her father, the deaths of so many babies, and perhaps other issues -- the 49-year-old Lulu was desperate to be relieved of her pain.
+Deeply depressed later that summer by her life's circumstances -- the death of her father, the loss of so many babies, and/or perhaps other issues -- the 49-year-old Lulu was desperate to be relieved of her pain.
 She ingested 70 grams of Phenobarbital on May 16, and died four days later of the overdose.
 She was buried in Maple Grove Cemetery.
 Her sister Rosa Hartman is known to have attended the funeral.

 Daughter Janneatte Ewers (1910- ? ) was born in 1910.

 Daughter Lula Mae Ewers (1925- ? ) was born in about 1925.
 As a teen she resided with her parents in Findlay, Hancock County.